UFOstart/UFOStart/README.md

 Set up a local dev environment
 ------------------------------

-To setup an virtual environment and install all requirements and dependencies, do the following from the repository root folder:
+To setup an virtual environment and install all requirements and dependencies, do the following from your working copy root folder:

     virtualenv --no-site-packages env
     cd webapp
     ..\env\Scripts\python setup.py develop

-Note that <code>env</code> is already in the <code>.gitignore</code>.

-With this you are basically set to go.

 To bring up a development server execute the following from within the <code>/webapp</code> folder (i.e. where your <code>local.ini</code> file is located):

     ..\env\Scripts\paster serve --reload local.ini

 Please note that the standard <code>local.ini</code> file requires a Redis instance and an API running somewhere.
+See below for how to change these requirements.

 Config files
 ------------